Woman sitting at desk and shaking hands with interviewer

 How to apply for an apprenticeship

-To secure an apprenticeship, including a degree apprenticeship, you will need to be in a job role where both the role and the employer supports the apprenticeship.
+To secure an apprenticeship, you will need to be in a job role where both the role and the employer supports the apprenticeship.

 I already have a job

-If you are already in a suitable job role, think about approaching your line manager about training and upskilling opportunities and discuss whether a degree apprenticeship could be the solution.
+If you are already in a suitable job role, think about approaching your line manager about training and upskilling opportunities and discuss whether an apprenticeship could be the solution.
 Essentially, you need to:

 I am not in a job